 India is the fifth-largest economy in the world, with a population of 1.41 billion people.
-Around 60 per cent of this vast population relies on the agricultural sector for their livelihoods, either directly or indirectly [1].
+Around 60 per cent of this vast population relies on the agricultural sector for their livelihoods, either directly or indirectly (Government of India, 2024).
 The Economic Survey for 2023-24 highlighted that agriculture contributes 18.2 per cent to the nation's GDP, reflecting its critical role in the economy.
 Rice, a staple food for more than half of the global population holds immense importance in India and across numerous Asian countries.
 India ranks second in both rice cultivation and consumption, following China.
-Rice cultivation is particularly labour-intensive, offering millions of individuals vital employment and livelihood opportunities [2].
-India accounts for approximately 27.1 per cent of the global rice-growing area [3]Moreover, as the largest rice exporter globally, India commands over 40 per cent of the international market share, playing a pivotal role in ensuring food security around the world.
+Rice cultivation is particularly labour-intensive, offering millions of individuals vital employment and livelihood opportunities (Suresh Kumar, 2019).
+India accounts for approximately 27.1 per cent of the global rice-growing area (Singh et al., 2012).
+Moreover, as the largest rice exporter globally, India commands over 40 per cent of the international market share, playing a pivotal role in ensuring food security around the world.
 Rice is cultivated during both the Rabi and Kharif seasons, with some regions remarkably managing to grow it up to three times in a single year.
-The major rice-producing states in India showcase the agricultural diversity of the country, including West Bengal, Uttar Pradesh, Bihar, Punjab, Haryana, Odisha, Chhattisgarh, Andhra Pradesh, Telangana, Tamil Nadu, Kerala, and Assam.
+The major riceproducing states in India showcase the agricultural diversity of the country, including West Bengal, Uttar Pradesh, Bihar, Punjab, Haryana, Odisha, Chhattisgarh, Andhra Pradesh, Telangana, Tamil Nadu, Kerala, and Assam.
+Since the transformative Green Revolution of the 1960s, Punjab has witnessed rapid advancements in rice cultivation, further solidifying its status as a rice powerhouse (Chanana, 2001).